-To ensure that new dwellings will be established only for people associated with the farm activity or in accordance with the policies for additional residential units or garden suites.
+To ensure that new dwellings will be established only for people associated with the farm activity.

 To ensure that farm dwellings are not permitted to be severed from the farm unit, except through farm consolidation in accordance with the policies of Section 3.1.4.5.2.